zachwolek/unit-testing-practice/README.md

 Clone the repository: `git clone git@github.com:turingschool-examples/unit-testing-practice.git`
 CD into the directory: `cd unit-testing-practice`
 Install dependencies: `npm install`
 Open in your text editor.
-For example: `atom .`
+For example: `code .`
 Run the tests: `npm test`